kelmerp/kelmerp.github.com/index.md

 ***
 ***
 ###[Princess Flashcards](https://github.com/kelmerp/web-flashcards)
 Fun, flashcard Sinatra app project.
 Bright pinks and pastels.
-We had fun with this one.
+We had a blast with this one.

 <img src="assets/princess-flashcards.png">